Other products

 None.

-Use of the product should be based on susceptibility testing of bacteria isolated from the animals on the farm.
+Use of the veterinary medicinal product should be based on susceptibility testing of bacteria isolated from the animals on the farm.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
-The product should not be used to compensate for poor hygiene and management of the farm houses.
+The veterinary medicinal product should not be used to compensate for poor hygiene and management of the farm houses.

-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to phenoxymethylpenicillin and may decrease the effectiveness of treatment with other penicillins, due to the potential for crossresistance.
-Official, national and regional antimicrobial policies should be taken into account when the product is used.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to phenoxymethylpenicillin and may decrease the effectiveness of treatment with other penicillins, due to the potential for cross-resistance.
+Official, national and regional antimicrobial policies should be taken into account when the veterinary medicinal product is used.

 Penicillins, such as phenoxymethylpenicillin may cause hypersensitivity (allergy) following inhalation, ingestion or skin contact.
 Hypersensitivity to phenoxymethylpenicillin may lead to cross-sensitivity to other penicillins and cephalosporins and vice versa.
 Allergic reactions to these substances may occasionally be serious.

-2. Handle this product with great care to avoid exposure, taking all recommended precautions.
+2. Handle this veterinary medicinal product with great care to avoid exposure, taking all recommended precautions.

-3. If you develop symptoms following exposure such as a skin rash you should seek medical advice and show the doctor this warning.
+3. If you develop symptoms following exposure such as a skin rash you should seek medical advice immediately and show the package leaflet or the label to the physician.
 Swelling of the face, lips or eyes or difficulty with breathing, are more serious symptoms and require urgent medical attention.

-Persons handling this product should avoid inhalation of any dust and contact with skin.
-Wear protective clothing, impervious gloves and either a disposable half mask respirator conforming to European Standard EN149 or a non-disposable respirator conforming to European Standard EN140 with a filter to EN143 when mixing and handling the product.
+Persons handling this veterinary medicinal product should avoid inhalation of any dust and contact with skin.
+Personal protective equipment consisting of protective clothing, impervious gloves and either a disposable half mask respirator conforming to European Standard EN149 or a non-disposable respirator conforming to European Standard EN140 with a filter to EN143 should be worn when mixing and handling the veterinary medicinal product.

 Hands and exposed skin should be washed thoroughly after use.